Reviewed by Mike Sutton

 Always get a home insurance policy which provides the broadest form of water damage coverage possible, and be sure you know what is covered and what is excluded before anything happens.

-Perimeter drains or weeping tiles can last for decades.
+Perimeter drains or weeping tiles can last for decades — 30 years or more for a modern system with proper maintenance.

-If properly installed, you can expect to have a problem free basement for a very long time.
-Older clay weeping tiles tended to deteriorate, and become clogged with soil and tree roots, but even these systems lasted for many years.
+If properly installed, you can expect to have a problem-free basement for a very long time.
+Older clay weeping tiles tend to deteriorate and become clogged with soil and tree roots, but even these systems last for many years.

-The cost of installing a new perimeter drain system varies, obviously.
+The cost of retrofitting a home with a perimeter drain system varies, but can be expensive — well into the five-figure range.
 The volume of soil that needs to be moved is one major factor.
 The quantity (and quality) of the materials are also important.
-Plus, there’s the cost of labour—installing a perimeter drain system is a time consuming process, one that most homeowner’s aren’t equipped to do themselves.
+Plus, there’s the cost of labour — installing a perimeter drain system is a time-consuming process, one that most homeowners aren’t equipped to do themselves.

-“A rough estimate is $65-$80 per linear foot, which will include all labour, materials, and soil removal,” says Sutton.
+“A rough estimate is $65 to $80 per linear foot, which will include all labour, materials, and soil removal,” says Sutton.

 Want to learn more?
 Visit our Getting to Know Your Home resource centre for the complete rundown on all your home's systems and features.
 Or, get an online quote in under 5 minutes and find out how affordable personalized home insurance can be.